theobald-software/kb.theobald-software.github.io/content/_xtract-universal/deploying-extractions-using-Git-version-control.md

 ---
 layout: page
-title: Deploying Extractions Using Git Version Control
+title: Versioning new extractions using Git
-description: Deploying Extractions Using Git Version Control
+description: Versioning new extractions using Git
 permalink: /:collection/:path
 weight: 52
 ---